 Debate Over Animal Hoarding as Its Own Mental Disorder

-Since 2013, debate and some research has accelerated in regard to the status of animal hoarding a mental disorder that should be independently classified.
-The primary reason this debate is ongoing arises from the fact that what motivates animal hoarders differs from those hoarders that focus on property or other material and nonliving items.
+Since 2013, debate and some research have accelerated in regard to the status of animal hoarding a mental disorder that should be independently classified.
+The primary reason this debate is ongoing arises from the fact that what motivates animal hoarders differs from those hoarders that focus on the property or other material and nonliving items.

-Because animal hoarding is not classified as its own mental disorder, and is grouped with hoarding more generally, there has been a limit on the amount of actual research done on animal hoarding.
+Because animal hoarding is not classified as its own mental disorder and is grouped with hoarding more generally, there has been a limit on the amount of actual research done on animal hoarding.
 As a result, there remains a lack of solid information about animal hoarding, including:

 - Neuropsychology of animal hoarding

 Another reason why some experts believe that animal hoarding should be classified as a unique mental disorder arises from the fact that there are some highly common features among animal hoarders.
 The reality is that overall a fairly narrow segment of the population includes individuals that become animal hoarders.
 The identifiers of this population segment include:

 - 90 percent of all animal hoarders live one